mconwa02/wid_hackathon/docs/index.md

 # WiD Hackathon

-Working website to code and solve problem for women's health using kaggle and NHS data.
-This hackathon is to attract individuals passionate about data science, healthcare, and social impact.
-It aims to encourage creative thinking and problem-solving while addressing crucial issues in women's health.
+Working website to code and solve problem for women's safety using data.
+The data will be hosted in the Snowflake environment.
+The data will be anonymous and will be used solely for the purpose of the hack.

-In partnership with Women in Data, UK, non-profit and Impactic Volenteers
+In partnership with Women in Data, UK, non-profit and Impactic Volunteers

 ![impact volenteers](img/Impactic.JPG)
 ![wid-logo.png](img/wid-logo.png)

-**Hackathon Title:** EmpowerHer: Women's Health Data Hack
+**Hackathon Title:** EmpowerHer: WiD - Women's Safety Hackathon

-**Objective:** The objective of this hackathon is to harness the power of open-source tools and data from UK sources such as the National Health Service (NHS) and Kaggle to address critical challenges and opportunities in women's health.
-Participants are encouraged to explore, analyze, and innovate using available datasets to propose solutions, insights, or applications that advance the understanding and support of women's health.

 **Date and Time:**

-**Start Date:** 9am Wednesday, March 6th 2024
+**Start Date:** 10am Thursday, March 7th 2024

-**End Date:** 5pm Wednesday, March 6th 2024
+**End Date:** 4.30pm Thursday, March 7th 2024

-**Duration:** 8 hours
+**Duration:** 6.5 hours

-**Results:** Thursday, March 7th 2024

 **Venue:**

 - In-person event
 - InterContinental London - the O2

-**Theme:**
-- Solving Women's health with data and tech

 **Registration:**

 - Sign up through women in data website
-- 3,000 people for flagship conference, 300 teams max
+- 3,000 people for flagship conference, 400 people at the hackathon

 5 data roles for people to select when signing up to conference